Chemistry

 N2(g) + 3H2(g) ⟶ 2NH3(g).

-Calculate the vol. of NH3 produced.
-What is the substance, if any, that remains in the resultant mixture ?
+Calculate the volume of ammonia produced.
+What is the other substance, if any, that remains in the resultant mixture ?

 Stoichiometry